ymath-io/ymath.io/content/courses/exponents/exponents-basic/special-powers/index.md

 ## $0$ as an Exponent

 ## What is $0^0$?
 This is a tricky question!
-By our $0$ as a Base Rule, it should equal $0$, but by our $0$
+By our $0$ as a Base Rule, it should equal $0$, but by our $0$ as an Exponent Rule, it should equal $1$.
+So, which is it?

+Most mathematicians think the answer is either $1$ or $\text{undefined}$.
+The answer of $1$ fits well into some formulas

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODQxMDMwMjUsLTEwODQwMjIwMzYsMT
-MwNTM0MTgyNV19
+eyJoaXN0b3J5IjpbOTM3MjkzMjc3LC0xMDg0MDIyMDM2LDEzMD
+UzNDE4MjVdfQ==
 -->